dsabecky/hathor/README.md

 **Hathor** is a free, fully-featured Discord music+AI bot built on `discord.py`, `gTTS`, `OpenAI`, and `yt-dlp`.
 It offers:

-- Music playback from YouTube & Spotify
+- Music playback from Soundcloud, Spotify, and YouTube
 - Smart playlists via ChatGPT
 - Endless “radio” with fusion of multiple themes
 - In-voice DJ intros powered by gTTS or ChatGPT